Bhavana851/Kubernetes/01_Kubernetes_Overview.md

 - The agent is responsible for making sure that the containers are running on the nodes as expected
 - => SW is for launching the container, and kubelet is the agent for launching each node.

+# 5) kubectl (=kubel control):

+- command line utility used in k8s

+- Command utility used when deploying or querying an app.